“[Y]oung and dynamic .... [a] creative, aggressive litigator.”

 Robert N. Klieger has earned a national reputation as a go-to litigator and trusted advisor to media and entertainment clients.

-In addition to his litigation engagements, Mr. Klieger regularly advises film studios, broadcast and cable television networks, and video game publishers in connection with a wide variety of intellectual property, privacy, and contract issues.
-He is frequently consulted in connection with the negotiation and drafting of complex business transactions involving film production and financing and in connection with the production and distribution of reality television programming.
-Mr. Klieger has also advised high-ranking executives in connection with non-solicitation and non-competition provisions in employment agreements in the financial services and other industries.
+In addition to his litigation engagements, Mr. Klieger regularly advises motion picture studios, broadcast and cable television networks, and video game publishers in connection with a wide variety of intellectual property, privacy, and contract issues.
+He is frequently consulted in connection with the negotiation and drafting of complex motion picture licensing and distribution agreements.

 Won a unanimous defense verdict for Electronic Arts in a jury trial on a copyright claim related to The Sims 3, the third installment in the company’s best-selling series of life simulation games.
 Also won summary judgment for Electronic Arts on a companion claim for alleged trade secret misappropriation and secured affirmance of that ruling by U.S. Court of Appeals for the Ninth Circuit.